l0wigh/Fluorite/CHECKLIST.md

 ## 🖥️ Multi-Monitor Support

 - [X] All monitors are detected
+- [X] Monitors have a different default workspace based on user config
-- [X] Workspaces can be assigned independently per monitor
+- [X] Workspaces are uniquely attributed to monitors
 - [X] New windows appear on the correct monitor
 - [!]
 Dragging or moving windows between monitors works
 	- Not implemented yet
+- [!]
+Plugging/unplugging monitors
-- [X] Plugging/unplugging monitors updates layouts properly
+	- [X] Go to default workspace on every monitors
+	- [!]
+Redraw occurs
+        - When monitors goes to 2 -> 1 another XEvent needs to occurs to see windows
+        - Maybe add a little sleep
+	- [X] Layout stay the same
+	- [X] No ghost windows
 - [X] Status bars appear per monitor (if configured)

 ---